Members of the public may use library materials within the library. Learn more about check-out privileges.

 The library subscribes to many subscription databases.
 Visit our database page to explore this collection of resources.

-Tying many of these diverse and unique collections together is our Discovery Service.
+Tying many of these diverse and unique collections together is WorldCat.
 This service is a great place to start but does not replace a nuanced specialized search.
 Our Clinical Medical Librarians can assist or provide advice.

 Gifts, in kind, of books, journals, and audiovisuals, are accepted on a limited basis.
 When gifts are delivered to the Circulation Desk, the donor will be asked to fill out a gift release form.
 The donor will receive a copy of the form.
 If desired, a letter of acknowledgment will be mailed.

 The Library does not attempt to maintain a comprehensive collection of health sciences publishing through time.
 Our book collection is forward-looking.
 Superseded editions are systematically removed from the shelves.
 We welcome gifts of journal volumes or issues that will fill gaps in our holdings.
 With few exceptions, we will not add older materials to the collection.

 Gifts are accepted with the proviso that material which is considered inappropriate for the collection may be used for exchange, sale or discard.